 It can be tough to know if you’re ready for a financial advisor.
 Many people wait until they have a major life change to call in the big dogs.
 There’s nothing like getting married, having a baby or changing a career to make you realize it’s time to get your finances in order.
 And there’s absolutely nothing wrong with that kind of timing.

-However, if you ever feel like you don’t know what more you need to do in order to maximize your financial goals, then schedule a meeting with a pro then and there.
+If you ever feel like you don’t know what more you need to do in order to maximize your financial goals, then schedule a meeting with a pro then and there.
 It will help you to find a direction or give you the peace of mind to know that you really are on the right track.

 Interviewing a financial planner and getting answers to the right questions will help you understand what an advisor can do for you and what they can’t.
 He or she should also ask you lots of questions and offer specific information about the services and typical results they provide for average clients.